makersacademy/shop-manager-challenge/recipe/shop_manager_app_recipe.md

       gets "string"
       puts "Enter Order date:"
       gets "2022-01-25"
       puts "Enter Item ID:"
       gets 1
       puts "Order for customer 9 has been added"

+# 8   Asks for Item ID again if incorrect if no item id' do

+      puts "Welcome to the shop management program!" puts "What do you want to do?" puts "  1 = list all shop items" puts "  2 = create a new item" puts "  3 = list all orders" puts "  4 = create a new order" gets 4
+      puts "Enter Customer name:"
+      gets "customer 9"
+      puts "Enter Order date:"
+      gets "2022-01-25"
+      puts "Enter Item ID:"
+      gets 6
+      puts "Enter Item ID:"
+      gets 1
+      puts "Order for customer 9 has been added"